darrenfindlay/swiftui-resources/README.md

 ## TODO
-Look into the .task modifier and ansync sequence
+[] Look into the .task modifier and ansync sequence
+[] watch Discover concurrency in SwiftUI